 The Logitech M510 is a decent and very affordable office mouse.
 It might feel a bit flimsy when compared to higher-end office mice, especially due to its very wobbling scroll wheel.
 The M510's performance is also noticeably worse than most other mice, but this shouldn't matter if you're just looking for a web-browsing mouse.
 See our recommendations for the best mice and the best wireless mice.
 If you're interested in Logitech products, also check out the best Logitech mice.

-The Logitech G305 LIGHTSPEED is a better overall mouse than the Logitech M510 when it comes to performance, but its low-profile design might not be for everyone working in an office.
+The Logitech G305 LIGHTSPEED is a better overall mouse than the Logitech M510 when it comes to performance, but its low-profile design and egg-shaped body may not be for everyone working in an office.
 The M510 feels a bit cheaper but is suited for a wider variety of hand sizes and grips.
 The M510 is more office-oriented, while the G305 is geared towards gaming.

 The Logitech MX Master 3 is a better office-oriented mouse than the Logitech M510, but it's noticeably more expensive.
 The MX Master 3 has an ergonomic shape and features motion-enabled commands, too.
 It has two scroll wheels and has a professional design, while the M510 looks a bit generic and cheaply made.
 If your budget allows it, there's no reason to pick the M510 over the MX Master 3.

 The Razer DeathAdder Elite is a better-performing mouse than the Logitech M510.
 The Logitech is wireless, which might be better for people looking for a straightforward wireless mouse for the office.
 The DeathAdder is more geared towards gaming and features full RGB lighting and excellent sensor performance.